imkishore16/Cancer-Classification-/README.md

 ### DVC cmd

 1. dvc init
-2. dvc repro
+2. dvc repro -- to run the dvc.yaml file
-3. dvc dag
+3. dvc dag --to visualize the pipelinee in the cmd

 ## About MLflow & DVC